My 9/11 Story — The Day History Changed

 Their last night in New York before moving to California was spent at the Marriott World Trade Center, South Tower.

 The return flight from New York was familiar.
 I had flown it at least a hundred times — United Flight #93, Newark to San Francisco.

 Just another routine United flight.
 It was before history changed.

-We arrived at Dulles airport on Sunday night September 9th, and it felt good to back in Washington.
+We arrived at Dulles airport on Sunday night, September 9th, and it felt good to be back in Washington.

 The plane burst out in laughter.
 California was in the middle of an energy crisis and experiencing brownouts on a daily basis throughout that summer.

 September 10, 2001

 The following morning we had some downtime, and because the White House was only a few blocks from our Georgetown hotel, I took the girls down to see the president’s house.
 We arrived at the front gate, and I noticed the secret service on top of the White House with high-powered binoculars looking into the sky.

 I hadn’t seen this since the day after the U.S. bombed Libya in 1986 in retaliation for Gaddafi’s bombing of a Berlin disco, which killed some American soldiers.
 I had an interview the next day at the Council of Economic Advisers (CEA) in the Old Executive Office Building.
 I recalled how tight security was, specifically, the sharpshooters on top of the White House.